 An MBA is one of the most popular postgraduate course in the world, with most universities and institutions offering them as a core part of their prospectus.

 In order to apply for an MBA, you will have to have an undergraduate degree in an appropriate field at an appropriate level; many MBAs also require a level of work experience to be demonstrated to prove your suitability for the programme.

 As well as the suitable qualifications you will also need to pass a GMAT or GRE test before you are admitted on your MBA course.
 Some countries may have separate admissions tests alongside or instead of the GRE or GMAT, but you will have to pass an admissions test of some kind before being accepted onto any MBA course.

-The MBA itself can take between 2 or 7 seven years to complete depending on your time commitment – many opt for a 3-year full-time course as a continuation of their studies, although there are flexible options to account for those who are working full time or part-time.
+The MBA itself usually takes between 2 years to complete depending on your time commitment.
+Although there are flexible options to account for those who are working full time or part-time.

 The course structure is similar to a general Masters degree in that there are modules that need to be completed in order to obtain the required amount of credits to graduate, with each module awarding a number of credits upon completion.

 The most popular option for most students wanting to study a Masters is to go straight into one from their undergraduate studies, staying in higher education full time until they have completed the course.

 Another popular option is for students to take a year or two out to obtain work experience, which will make for a better Masters application and improve their chances of getting accepted into the programme.

 The postgraduate nature of Masters and MBA programmes means that there tend to be more mature students on them, with individuals who may have worked in their current role for years and want to complete a Masters either to advance in a current role or to improve their job prospects.